 16. Watch your plants grow and enjoy the harvest.

-- Choose a Good Quality Tote: The Rubbermaid Roughneck 18-Gallon tote is more flexible and holds up to manipulation without cracking.
-I found these lovely blue ones on clearance for $5 and these are still being used in 2014.
+- Choose a Good Quality Tote: The Rubbermaid Roughneck and the Sterilite Ultra totes are more flexible and hold up to manipulation without cracking.
+I found these lovely blue ones on clearance for $5 and these are still being used years later.
 Simply drain water and store in a shed for winter.
 You should be able to find these totes at your local big box stores for under $10.

 - Aeration Shelf Support: Be sure that whatever you use to hold up the aeration shelf is sturdy enough to support the weight of the potting mix when wet.
 I use recycled 30 oz. ground coffee containers cut in half to provide a stable shelf.